 If you are lucky, it is the small uncomfortable nagging space that feels like the pebble stuck in your shoe.
 If you are resourced, courageous, and well rehearsed, you deal with the discomfort.
 Most of us, though, pretend like we are fine with the pebble, ignoring it, telling ourselves life is full of compromises and this is one of them.
 Most of us will ignore it until the pain is unbearable, the pebble has gouged a hole in our heal, infected and almost ready to take out our entire foot.

 The transformed client in front of me is the global metaphor.

 Success comes in small steps, repeated thousands of times.
-It is the behaviours, the doing that bring about our heart’s desires.
+It is the behaviours, the doing that bring about our hear’s desires.
 It is not the occasional game changing leaps or awareness nor is it the occasional significant setback that bring about transformation.
 It is the boring small little daily behaviours that move us forward.

 What is your fear?
 What is the preoccupation that keeps you up at night?
 What are the small steps that you are willing to take to challenge that fear?

 Think about the steps you can take.
 Small behaviours repeated over time.
 That is what transformation looks like.